Skip to Main Content

 Open Fellowship Position

-We are now accepting applications for a behavioral neurology/neuropsychiatry fellowship beginning on July 1, 2023.
+The 2027-2028 cycle is closed.
+We will begin accepting applications for the 2028-2029 cycle in September 2026.
 This is a one-year fellowship with no overnight call.
-The fellow will develop expertise in the diagnosis and treatment of a wide variety of cognitive, language, and behavioral disorders, including all dementias and their variants, (e.g. early-onset, primary progressive aphasias, parkinsonism), co-existing neurologic and psychiatric disorders, concussion/head injury, genetic conditions, and rapidly progressive conditions.
+The fellow will develop expertise in the diagnosis and treatment of a wide variety of cognitive, language, and behavioral disorders, including all dementias and their variants, (e.g., early-onset, primary progressive aphasias, parkinsonism), co-existing neurologic and psychiatric disorders, concussion/head injury, genetic conditions, and rapidly progressive conditions.
 Applicants must have completed a residency program in neurology, psychiatry or child neurology accredited by ACGME, RCPSC, or CanERA.

 Applications must include the following: